purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-tabs.md

 ## Layouts

-Here are some common tab layouts.
+The following tab layouts are common and fit most Teams use cases.

 ### Single canvas